THE DANIEL J. EPSTEIN DEPARTMENT OF INDUSTRIAL & SYSTEMS ENGINEERING

-Industrial and systems engineers use engineering and business principles to formulate rigorous approaches to the management of complex systems.
-They are productivity catalysts, managing innovation and the combination of physical, capital, and human resources needed to produce and deliver valuable goods and services.
+Industrial and systems engineers work to improve processes, systems, and organizations.
+An industrial and systems engineering education provides the skills and foundations to design, analyze, and optimize complex systems.
+They are productivity catalysts, managing the combination of physical, capital, and human resources needed to produce and deliver valuable goods and services.

-When you graduate with a degree in industrial and systems engineering, here are just a few of the future career paths that might lay before you.
+When you graduate with a degree in Industrial & Systems Engineering, here are just a few of the future career paths that might lay before you.

 - Implement enterprise resource planning systems

 - Design efficient manufacturing and service systems

 - Make systems safe by reducing errors and accidents